IlianaCRUZ/grails-jquery-datatables-example/README.txt

 TODO: Optimize by caching responses in (and fetching from) HTML5 localStorage

-TODO: You can download the source code from GitHub at:
+You can download the source code from GitHub at:

+	git://github.com/erturne/grails-jquery-datatables-example.git